 Taking into consideration the processing of your skills assessment and waiting for an invitation to be issued, the expected processing time for General Skilled Visa can vary greatly.

 Please be aware that the cost of visas changes from time to time.

 The current pass mark for an invitation is 65 points however this fluctuates dependent on the volume and quality of candidates applying.
 Some occupations require a much higher pass mark.

 You can apply either onshore or offshore of Australia and you can include dependent family members such as spouse/partner and dependent children.

 Once your 190 visa application is allocated to a case officer, they may undertake id checks and assess your claimed information such as employment, character and health before making a decision on your visa application.

 Please be aware that a case officer may refuse your visa application without requesting further information or documents.
-Therefore it is crucial you provide all relevant documents at time of lodgement of your application.
+Therefore it is crucial you provide all relevant documents at the time of lodgement of your application.

 After a certain time, you might be eligible for Australian citizenship.
 Find out more about Australian citizenship.